-- 1 Make sure your computer is turned off. - 2 Do one of the following: - If your recovery files are on DVDs, insert the first recovery DVD into your optical disc drive. - If your recovery files are on a USB flash drive, connect the USB flash drive to your computer. - 3 Turn on your computer.
-When the initial TOSHIBA screen displays, press the F12 key on your keyboard.
+- 2 Do one of the following: - If your recovery files are on DVDs, insert the first recovery DVD into your optical disc drive. - If your recovery files are on a USB flash drive, connect the USB flash drive to your computer. - 3 Turn on your computer.
+When the initial screen displays, press F12.